How to Grow and Care for Dumb Cane (Dieffenbachia) Indoors

 Other varieties include Dieffenbachia oerstedii which bears all-green leaves with a prominent white mid-rib, the yellow-green Dieffenbachia bausei and the giant-leaved Dieffenbachia bowmannii among many others.

-Dumb Cane (Dieffenbachia) thrives in bright indirect light away from direct sunshine, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with fortnightly feeding during the growing season.
+Dumb Cane (Dieffenbachia) thrives in bright indirect light, average warmth of 18-26, humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soils coupled with fortnightly feeding during the growing season.

 Dieffenbachia requires pruning to keep it neat, to minimize pest and disease infestations and to rejuvenate growth.
 Repotting is done annually at the beginning of the growing season.
 Keep reading for the best growing conditions and how to provide them.